RDSlaughter/R-Covid-19-Microarray-Dataset-Gene-Expression-Analysis-Bugra-Ates/README.md

 ![whdoweuse](https://user-images.githubusercontent.com/49213911/105472702-5039e080-5cad-11eb-956d-ef96ff954e32.png)
 ### What is gene expression profile?
 In the field of molecular biology, gene expression profile is the measurement of the activity of thousands of genes at once to create a global picture of cellular function.
 These profiles can, for example, distinguish between actively dividing cells or show how the cells respond to a particular treatment.

 ![geneexpression](https://user-images.githubusercontent.com/49213911/105472800-66e03780-5cad-11eb-918e-2afa14a5d610.jpg)

+### Why do we use gene expression profile?
+A gene expression profile may be used to find and diagnose a disease or condition or to see how well the body responds to treatment.

+### What is the aim of doing statistical analysis on Microarray Datasets?
+1- Identify the changes in gene sequences that are most often associated with particular diseases

+2- Determine how often individuals with a particular mutation actually develop breast cancer.

+3- Microarrays can also be used to study the extent to which certain genes are turned on or off in cells and tissues.

+### We want to extract what?

+Microarray statistical analysis wants to identify genes with significantly changed gene expression.